 Cardholder – a legal or natural person who pays with the Card for goods and/or services of the Merchant in the E-shop.

-Merchant – a Client of Paysera System, a legal person registered in the center of registers of a member country of the European Union, who has entered into the General agreement with Paysera and, while selling goods and services, uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera, and aims to use the service of online payment collection with payment cards resold by Paysera.
+Merchant – a Client of the Paysera System, a legal person registered in the centre of registers of a member country of the European Union, who has entered into the General agreement with Paysera and, while selling goods and services, uses one or more services of payment collection for Merchants indicated in the System and provided by Paysera, and aims to use the service of online payment collection with payment cards resold by Paysera.

 PCI DSS – payment card industry data security standards.

 Buyer – the payer and/or the final recipient of services provided and goods sold by the Merchant using the System for the collection of payments.

 Project – a detailed description of the goods and/or services provided by the Merchant for the purpose of payment collection from Buyers for goods or services provided by the Merchant by methods indicated in the System.

 Partner-Bank – a bank which provides the service of acceptance and administration of Cards and cooperates with Paysera when providing the Merchant with the possibility to accept payments of Buyers by Card (AS Latvijas pasta banka, reg.
 No. LV50103189561, address Brīvības 54, Riga, Latvia, LV-1011, www.lpb.lv, firstname.lastname@example.org).

 Recurring payment service – a service that enables the Merchant to provide the Buyer with the ability to sign up for automatic billing and with the ability to charge the Buyer automatically and/or regularly using the Buyer‘s payment card.

 Rules on cancellation of purchases – rules, publicly submitted and approved by the Merchant, regulating the cancellation of purchases of goods and/or services made in the E-shop of the Merchant.